grz0zrg/wui/README.md

 ```

-You can integrate [Font Awesome](http://fontawesome.io/) easily with the CSS icon class name attribute, for example for a CSS icon class named "app-home-icon":
+You can integrate [Font Awesome](http://fontawesome.io/) easily with the CSS icon class name attribute, for example for a CSS icon class named `app-home-icon`:

 ```css
 .wui-toolbar-item.app-home-icon:before {